 You need to allow your iPhone to communicate with your computer either through Wi-Fi or a USB cable.
 You’ll be prompted to enter your device password, then you’ll be set.

 Select your device when it shows up on iTunes to have a summary.
-Since your iPhone contains sensitive information on it, you’ll have the option to encrypt your iPhone backup.
+Since your iPhone contains sensitive information, you’ll have the option to encrypt your iPhone backup.

 Go ahead and select the box with Encrypt iPhone backup.
 Make sure you create a strong and memorable password since you’ll need it to restore your iTunes backup.

 If you have problems managing your passwords, a good password manager will be your best companion.
-If you don’t need to encrypt your data, just click “Back Up Now.”
+If you don’t want to encrypt your data, just click “Back Up Now.”